 Dr. Ray is an Adjunct Lecturer with the University of Toronto and is still actively engaged in clinical research.
 He is the author of over 20 published peer-reviewed articles and book chapters and has presented at numerous international meetings.
 Dr. Ray moved to Barrie in 2010 and rapidly put down roots.
 In the summer, he is an avid golfer and in the winter an active skier.
 He is married with two children.

-Dr. Foell is the newest urologist in Barrie, having opened her practice in September 2013.
-Dr. Foell practices in all areas of urology, however her special areas of interest and expertise are kidney stones and minimally invasive (laparoscopic or “keyhole”) surgery, particularly for urologic cancers.
+Dr. Foell practices in all areas of urology, and her special areas of interest and expertise are kidney stones and minimally invasive (laparoscopic or “keyhole”) surgery, particularly for urologic cancers.
+She has been practicing in Barrie since 2013.

-Dr. Foell is delighted to be establishing her practice and life in the community of Barrie.
+Dr. Foell is delighted to be practicing and raising her family in the community of Barrie.

 Kim graduated as a registered nurse in 1977 from the Victoria Hospital School of Nursing, Fanshawe College in London Ontario.
 Kim brings with her a wide variety of nursing experience.